 Many entities, including some of our competitors, have or may have in the future patents and other intellectual property rights that cover or affect products or services directly or indirectly related to those that we offer.
 We may not be aware of all patents and other intellectual property rights that our products and services may potentially infringe.
 Damages in patent infringement cases can be substantial, and in certain circumstances can be tripled.
 Further, we cannot estimate the extent to which we may be required in the future to obtain licenses with respect to intellectual property rights held by others and the availability and cost of any such licenses.
-Various parties have asserted patent and other intellectual property rights with respect to our products and services.
-We cannot be certain that these parties do not own the rights they claim, that these rights are not valid or that our products and services do not infringe on these rights.
+Various parties have asserted patent and other intellectual property rights are not valid or that our products and services do not infringe on these rights.
 Further, we cannot be certain that we would be able to obtain licenses from these parties on commercially reasonable terms or, if we were unable to obtain such licenses, that we would be able to redesign our products and services to avoid infringement.